johnbillion/user-switching/readme.md

 User Switching does not send data to any third party, nor does it include any third party resources, nor will it ever do so.

 See also the FAQ for some questions relating to privacy and safety when switching between users.

-### Ethical Open Source

-User Switching is considered **Ethical Open Source** because it meets all of the criteria of [The Ethical Source Definition (ESD)](https://ethicalsource.dev/definition/):

-1. It benefits the commons.
-2. It is created in the open.
-3. Its community is welcoming and just.
-4. It puts accessibility first.
-5. It prioritizes user safety.
-6. It protects user privacy.
-7. It encourages fair compensation.

 ## Screenshots